Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2001-02-01-using-libs.md

 # Using External Libraries

-In order to use a JS Library, you need to link in into your web application via a script tag in your HTML file.
+In order to use a JS Library, you need to link to your web application via a script tag in your HTML file.
 This is similar to how you link to the JavaScript files you write for these web apps.
-You have done this before as well!
+You have done this before which is good!

 Generally, there are two ways of linking to and using a library.